Dams, Rivers & People

 DRP News Bulletin

-DRP NB 17 Jan.
+DRP 17 Jan.
 2022: Urban Water Mess visible in advocacy for Renuka and Mekedatu dams

 This week brings heightened advocacy for major dams in the name of Urban Water supplies for cities that have no water policy, no worthwhile good water governance, but are happy demanding more and more water projects from further off places to cater to its unjustifiable demands.
 This is the underlying theme both in case of Renuka dam for Delhi and Mekedatu dam for Bangalore.